Do Re Mi

 Un Jour de 1911 Brut Champagne Pinot Noir

 Wish I knew the base year and other relevant info re this bottle.
 I’ve had it a couple years.
 Lovely stuff.
-Since they claim to make 1911 bottles, what do they do with the rest if “more” is vinified? — 8 months ago
+Since they claim to make 1911 bottles, what do they do with the rest if “more” is vinified? — a year ago

 Shay, Jan and 5 others liked this